Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/03_RenderTargetsDesign.md

 ## #2 : Let's first make the names and interface a bit better.

 1. Expose Render Targets as a ResourceType instead of using textures, For explicity and clarity of the Renderer
-2. RenderPass is a bit misleading and this name has thousands of meaning in Rendering System Design. and since we don't handle subpasses the better name would be **FramebufferBindings** (Thanks to one of the replies to my comments, FrameGraphBindings [@MGDev91](https://twitter.com/MGDev91))
+2. RenderPass is a bit misleading and this name has thousands of meaning in Rendering System Design. and since we don't handle subpasses the better name would be **FramebufferBindings** (Thanks to one of the replies to my comments, [@MGDev91](https://twitter.com/MGDev91))

 PSO then will need a **FramebufferBindings** object to be created (format data for D3D12 and RenderPass for Vulkan)